setms/book/docs/architecture/analysis.md

 ## Architecture decisions

 Now that we've looked at general decision-making, let's turn back to architecture.
-If architecture is the set of principal design decisions, then it follows that we need to make decisions about important design alternatives.
+If architecture is the set of principal design decisions, then it follows that architects need to make decisions about important design alternatives.

-We see different types of principal design decisions:
+We see different groups of principal design decisions:

 - **Common decisions** are those that architects need to make for (virtually) all software systems.
   For instance, every system benefits from a decision about its architectural style (layered, pipe-and-filter,